Chiron19/Chiron19.github.io/_posts/2022-12-11-huawei-sweden-hackathon.md

 ## Algorithms

+Clear to see, after reforming it as a constraint optimization problem, a lot of methods could be used to find a feasible / local optimal solution.

-The winning team gave a lot of interesting insights.
+The winning team gave us a lot of interesting insights.

 First of all: most of the feasible solutions for the main objective were obtained by randomized algorithms shuffle-relax, heuristic objectives (example: sorting by factor likelihood).